Ant0wan/Minishell/README.md

 ## Description

-## General Architecture
+#### General Architecture

 Minishell is organized in modules.

+Main modules are:

+- `Input`, it handles input and display prompt.

+- `Lex`, it performs lexical analysis and is composed of two submodules: `Expansions` and `Separators`.

+- `Synt`, it performs a syntactic analysis.

-Module "job" handles the execution of commands.
+- `Jcont`, it performs the ordering and execution of jobs.

-Thereby, it checks if access to the cmd is possible, access(), builtins and then fork it or return an error msg.
-On call of the module execute one command with its options. to call the module -> job(char** argv, char **envip), it returns the return value of the execute command.
-In case command is not found it returns the value defined by the enum. e.g "command not found = 127"
+- `Job`, it executes jobs i.e. commands.
+It has a submodule `Builtins`.

+- `Transv`, it is a transverse module giving access to two submodules: `Signals` and `Error`.

-## Workflow
+#### Workflow

-The following is the main steps of the minishell workflow:
+The following is the main steps of the minishell workflow, it is close to the way modules are organized:

 - Input Stream